carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 ### <a name="tables"></a> 1.
 Using multiple tables

 Multiple data tables within one spreadsheet confuse both human and computers.
-* For human, they prompt finding associations where they are not present.
+* For humans they prompt finding associations where they are not present.
-* For computers, each spreadsheet row typically is treated as one observation.
+* For computers each spreadsheet row typically is treated as one observation.
 And you are potentially using the same field name in multiple places.

-In our example both column A and K named `sample` represented different inforamtion, and values in row 6 from both parts were not related.
+In our example both column A and K named `sample` represent different information, and values in row 6 from both parts are not related.

 ### <a name="tabs"></a> 2.
 Using multiple tabs

 That seems like an easy way to organize data, right?
 Well, yes and no.

 * tabs make it more difficult to do programmatic analysis
-* tabs can be ignored (under the radar) when opening file, for example the recently used tab is shown first other user may not notice that there are many other tabs before it (we have seen it a lot when importing data)
+* tabs can be ignored (under the radar) when opening files, for example the recently used tab is shown first, other user may not notice that there are many other tabs before it (we have seen it a lot when importing data)

 However,
-* tabs seems like a perfect place to add adminstrative, descriptive metadata so they are next to data while not "polluting" data table.
+* tabs seems like a perfect place to add administrative, descriptive metadata so they are next to data while not "polluting" the data table.
-* having secondary data next to primary in subsequent tabs permits easy inspection of all without a need of sending always collection of files.
+* having secondary data next to primary in subsequent tabs permits easy inspection of all without a need to always send a collection of files.

-Our recommendation use with cautions, the more automatic analysis you do, the less frequently use tabs.
+Our recommendation: use with caution; the more automatic analysis you do, the less frequently you should use tabs.

 ### <a name="zeros"></a> 3.
 Not filling in zeros